-Separation points that do not align with the market defined regional boundary can leave scheduled or semi-scheduled generators, scheduled loads, ancillary service loads_wholesale demand response units or bidirectional units aredisconnected from the regional reference nodeRRN of their parent region.
+Separation points that do not align with the market defined regional boundary can leave scheduled or semi-scheduled generators, scheduled loads, ancillary service loads-wholesale demand response units or bidirectional units are_disconnected from the regional reference

 Since FCAS is dispatched on a regional basis, and there is no way to tell NEMDE these units are or will be electrically connected to a different region, the FCAS services for the generating unit(s) are set to zero.
 This prevents these units from contributing towards meeting the regional requirement.